ragg967/Calculator/README.md

 ## Installation

-To install the calculator, clone the repository and build the project using Go:
+To install the calculator, clone the repository and build the project using Go or use the prebuilt binary's:

 ```sh
 git clone https://github.com/ragg967/Calculator.git